brocaar/chirpstack-docs/content/install/quick-install.md

 Inside this prompt, execute the following queries to set up the server.
 It would be wise to change the usernames and passwords.
 Just remember to use these other values when setting up the configuration for loraserver and lora-app-server.
-Since these applications both use the same table to track database upgrades, they must have separate databases.
+Since these two applications both use the same table to track database upgrades, they must have separate databases.

 ```sql